 Pinellas By Design

 Pinellas By Design: An Economic Development and Redevelopment Plan, is the county's redevelopment strategy to foster business development, while managing population growth and preserving our quality of life.
-For detailed information on the five year planning process, including community input, analysis, and related studies go to http://www.pinellasbydesign.org/.
+For information on the five year planning process, including analysis and related studies go to Pinellas By Design.

-To ensure we preserve and expand the potential for high-wage job creation, the County and its partners are using:
+To ensure we preserve and expand the potential for high-wage job creation, Pinellas County and its partners are using Transit Planning, Policy and Real Estate strategies gleaned from Pinellas by Design.

-The AA resulted in a Locally Preferred Alternative (LPA) being endorsed by a Project Advisory Committee.
-The LPA is light rail transit connecting Clearwater, Largo, the Greater Gateway area, Pinellas Park, and St. Petersburg in Pinellas County, with a regional connection across Tampa Bay to Hillsborough County.
-This also includes significant countywide local bus enhancements to the existing PSTA network to support the service.
+which identified a Locally Preferred Alternative (LPA) for transit - a light rail transit system connecting Clearwater, Gateway, and St. Petersburg with a regional connection across Tampa Bay to Hillsborough County.
+The LPA includes significant countywide local bus enhancements to the existing PSTA

 Tampa Bay Region